-Always carry your vehicle registration, insurance policy card(s) and owner warranty registration.
-If you lend your RV, it is best to give the borrower a notarized letter of approval authorizing him to be in possession of the vehicle.
+Always carry your vehicle registration, insurance policy card(s) and owner warranty registration card.
+If you are borrowing a vehicle, it is best to have with you a notarized letter of approval from the owner authorizing you to be in possession of the vehicle.